 WebElements Periodic Table: Lead Includes extensive information on the chemical properties of lead, from the simple to the complex.
 Designed for students and for curious, somewhat science-savvy citizens.

-Office of Healthy Homes and Lead Hazard Control The United States Department of Housing and Urban Development hosts this page that lists Simple Steps to Protect Your Family From Lead Hazards, symptoms of lead poisoning, information about why children are more at-risk than adults and links to other pages about lead in the home.
+Office of Healthy Homes and Lead Hazard Control The United States Department of Housing and Urban Development hosts this page that contains information about children and lead-based paint and links to other pages about lead in the home.

 Lead-Based Paint in Your Home: Safety Alert U.S. Consumer Product Safety Commission This site warns of the dangers of lead-based paints, provides information about testing for lead in the home, outlines steps to reduce exposure to the lead in old paint, and gives guidelines for removing lead-based paint.